-Country What training was offered to doctors to deal with the pandemic (e.g. relating to PPE,

-ICM or digital skills)?

-Albania 0

-Austria 0

-Belgium 0

-Bulgaria Yes, the WHO recommendations are widely distributed and regularly fowolled up on all levels in health establishments.
+Country What training was offered to doctors to deal with the pandemic (e.g. relating to PPE, ICM or digital skills)?
+Albania 0 Austria N/A Belgium 0 Bulgaria Yes, the WHO recommendations are widely distributed and regularly fowolled up on all levels in health establishments.
 However, the role of management in hospitals is crucial.

-Croatia 0

-Cyprus 0

-Czech Republic The healthcare personnel could attend special trainings organized by "their" hospitals.
+Croatia 0 Cyprus 0 Czech Republic The healthcare personnel could attend special trainings organized by "their" hospitals.
 Several organizations, including the Czech Medical Chamber, were publishing instructional videos.
 The Czech Medical chamber has been publishing latest findings on the COVID-19 treatment written by the experts on the website as well as in the magazine.
-The Czech Medical Chamber has also been distributing a newsletter to all of its members which includes actual regulations and recommendations of the Minist of Health and the Chief Hygienist.
-Due to the fact that the most of "classic" educational events (lectures, congresses) had to be cancelled, the Czech Republic has shown significant progress in distance education. try

-Denmark Local efforts

-Estonia There was training in the wards to use PPE, ICM and devices.
+The Czech Medical Chamber has also been distributing a newsletter to all of its members which includes actual regulations and recommendations of the Ministry of Health and the Chief Hygienist.
+Due to the fact that the most of "classic" educational events (lectures, congresses) had to be cancelled, the Czech Republic has shown significant progress in distance education.
+Denmark Local efforts Estonia There was training in the wards to use PPE, ICM and devices.
 Finland Training needs were evaluated and training was provided locally.
 The FMA has provided legal advice and help.
 France This is not specified.
 Georgia There were trainings in the wards how to use PPE, IPC.

-Germany 0

-Greece From mid-March until mid-June, the PhMA launched a helpdesk, in order to provide advice and recommendations/guidelines doctors.
+All trainings are offered by international partners.
+Germany 0 Greece From mid-March until mid-June, the PhMA launched a helpdesk, in order to provide advice and recommendations/guidelines to doctors.
 Regarding hospital doctors, any training offered was under the responsibility of the respective clinical directors of the local hospitals.
 After the second lockdown, the PhMA re-launched the above mentioned helpdesk.

-Hungary There was a centrally organised training via internet by the ministry; as an example from one institute alone more than 100

-doctors took part.
+Hungary There was a centrally organised training via internet by the ministry; as an example: from one institute alone more than 100 doctors took part.
 Iceland The instructions of the Directorate of Health were followed.

 Ireland Yes, initial training was provided for donning of PPE and for those deployed to ICM.
-Many postgraduate training bodies provid training in online consultations. e
+Many postgraduate training bodies provide training in online consultations.

 Israel 0

 Italy 0

 Kosovo Yes, basic training was provided by infectious disease departments and ICU specialists.
-Training was provided for donning of PF and for those deployed to "COVID departments". ۶E
+Training was provided for donning of PPE and for those deployed to "COVID departments".
+Trainings are still ongoing.

 Latvia Use of ventilators for health care professionals who join ICU and COVID-19 wards

 Lithuania With the onset of the second wave of the epidemic, there were trainings organized for doctors of all specialties.

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands Various training was offered, e.g. PPE, digital skills.

-North Macedonia 0
+North Macedonia Medical Chamber of R.N.M in collaboration with WHO and the National Institute of Public Health organized webinars for proper PPE use.
+Training for PPE, ICM and devices was also provided in COVID-19 ward.
+Although in ICUs almost always work skilled anesthesiologist, intensivist, and pulmology and infectious disease specialists.
+Since November 2020 the Medical Chamber of R.N.M. started organizing regular online meetings between GPs and specialists.
+In these online meetings specialists discussed various aspects of Covid 19 protocol treatment (antibiotics, anticoagulation ect) with more than 100 GPs per meeting.
+The recorded video of these online meetings were uploaded on the "Platform for doctors" where they are available to all doctors regardless of their specialty.

-Norway Online guidance from the national public health institute (the NMA) compiled prioritization advice from the medical specialty associations
+Norway Online guidance from the national public health institute (the NMA) compiled prioritisation advice from the medical specialty associations

 Poland 0

 Portugal 0

 Romania None

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0